 We all know that there are people in life who we resonate with; sharing interests, dreams, common friends and similar goals.
 Those people are easy to warm up to.
-If they were a FaceBook post, we’d happily check the blue box “LIKE” for these new friends.
+If they were a social media post, we’d happily check the blue box “LIKE” for these new friends.
 It’s fun to talk to these people about anything and everything.
-We happily count them as new members of our team.
+We would count them as new members of our team.

 Then there are the “others”.
 These are the people who maybe rub us the wrong way with their seemingly contrary nature.
 Maybe they point out our mistakes, tease us about our shortcomings or just constantly take the position of Devil’s Advocate in every conversation.
-They serve purposes in life such as building character or perhaps improving our patience and tolerance.
-At work, they might inspire us to research and do homework to be prepared by shoring up our gut instincts with facts so we can firm in our own convictions the next time we meet.
-At work we often have no choice in these interactions at least for a period of time.
-They afford us great life lessons and our world might be less interesting without them.
+They serve a purpose in life, maybe to build our character, perhaps improve our patience and tolerance.
+At work, they might inspire us to research, do our homework to be prepared to shore up our gut instincts with facts, allowing for firm convictions the next time we meet.
+In our work environment, we may have no choice in these interactions, at least for a period of time.
+They offer us great life lessons.
+Maybe our world would be less interesting without them?

 A recent interaction changed my outlook and made me understand the answer to the question is definitely NO, I cannot be expected to like everyone.
 Even the best and most loving person in the world cannot actually resonate with every other person on the planet.
 It’s just not possible.
 The key here is not to dislike them.

-In FaceBook, there is no “dislike” button and life can be the same.
-I don’t have to agree with the other person, I don’t have to invite them to my house for a glass of wine.
-I can respect them for who they are in life and who they are to me.
-As long as I don’t dislike them with my actions.
-In life as in social media, when I don’t like the topic or don’t like the opinion I can just move on by.
+In social media, there is no “dislike” button; life works the same way.
+I don’t have to agree with everyone and I don’t have to invite them to my house for a glass of wine either I can respect them for who they are in life and who they are to me, as long as I don’t dislike them with my actions.
+In life, as in social media, when I don’t like the topic or the opinion being expressed, I can just move on by.
 Resist the urge to troll the person by putting my contrary opinion on their page and don’t knowingly look for a fight.
-I bless them and am grateful for the lesson they are teaching me, then move along with my life.
+I can bless them and be grateful for the lesson they are teaching me… then move along with my life.